Once Upon a Time in a Western

 Red Headed Stranger streaming: where to watch online?

-Currently you are able to watch "Red Headed Stranger" streaming on Peacock, Peacock Premium, The Roku Channel, Tubi TV, Crackle, Pluto TV, Freevee for free with ads or buy it as download on Amazon Video.
-It is also possible to rent "Red Headed Stranger" on Amazon Video online
+Currently you are able to watch "Red Headed Stranger" streaming on Amazon Prime Video, Peacock or for free with ads on The Roku Channel, Tubi TV, Crackle, Pluto TV, Freevee, Amazon Prime Video with Ads.
+It is also possible to rent "Red Headed Stranger" on Amazon Video online and to download it on Amazon Video.

 Reverend Julian Shay (Willie Nelson) strode into the saloon, pulled out his six-shooter, and killed his adulterous wife (Morgan Fairchild) and the man she had left him for.
 It was the beginning of his violent transformation from God-Loving preacher to ruthless outlaw.